 This beautiful recreational area is located near the center of Lake Allatoona, right across from the dam.

 Once you’re there, try to forget how close you are to Atlanta.
 That’s easy when you look around and see how close you are to the lake, trails and the hills.

 The park is historically significant for the 1864 Atlanta Campaign of the American Civil War when the Battle of Allatoona Pass was fought on a battlefield that is now within the park.
 Follow the Allatoona Pass Civil War Interpretation Trail through the battlefield and find out more about the history of the battle from interpretative signs.

-There are also twelve miles of hiking trails that wind through the park.
-These include:
+Hike the twelve miles of trails that wind through the park: